 What is Histories, then?

-Histories is a weekly journal exploring the hidden corners of history in the English-speaking world.
+Histories is a weekly journal exploring the hidden corners of history in the English-speaking world, particularly Britain as that’s where I’m based.
 Each week I’ll send you carefully curated excerpts from articles, diaries, letters and memoirs of the past.
 The aim is to find interesting stories about real people’s lives in the past, mostly away from the usual spotlights on royalty and people in the public eye.

 Sometimes these windows onto the past will reflect the big events of history – what was it like being at the Great Exhibition, or in the American Civil War? – and at others they will offer interesting insights into what it was like doing a particular job, or illuminate daily life in the past.
 And where possible they will ferret out interesting little stories and vignettes.